-Home » Computer Guides » How To Make Icons And Text Bigger.
+Home » Computer Guides » How To Make Icons And Text Bigger In Windows

 To change the display scale, move the mouse pointer onto your desktop so that it’s not touching anything.
 Make sure it’s not touching any icons, folders or the taskbar.